 Magic for Smiles

-A humanitarian intiative to help refugees and other vulnerable children in Lebanon
+A humanitarian intiative to help refugees and other vulnerable children in the Middle East.

 The humanitarian shows normally last 40 minutes and normally children between 7-13 years old attend, mixed in age due to the high numbers of children – older children also better understand the task required in some of the tricks.
 Normally the children sit on the floor to create a more relaxed atmosphere.
 Partners are mostly local and international NGOs, in some cases with the facilitation of the UN.
 These partners engage with children through protection and psychosocial support (PSS) programmes, and informal and/or formal education.
 Jamie encourages the integration of magic into programming.